Music Technology (Year 2)

 Composing and producing music on computers

-- understood the cultural context in which these technologies were applied in the past, and are applied today
+- Understand the cultural context in which these technologies were applied in the past, and are applied today, through student-driven class discussions and assessed group class presentations.

-- demonstrated the ability to work both independently and as part of a group, shown critical self-awareness and presented creative ideas to peers
+- Demonstrate the ability to work both independently and as part of a group, evidenced by individual and group assessments.

 Indicative core content